nicholasjgreen/using-docker-s3mock/README.md

 # using-docker-s3mock
-This is me trying out the adobe mock of S3
+This is me trying out the mock of S3 based on localstack

 # You will need
 * docker